 Former Virginia death row inmate granted parole

 RICHMOND, Va.
-(AP) — A Virginia death row inmate who had his sentence commuted to life in prison more than two decades ago has been granted parole.
+(AP) — A Virginia death row inmate who came within two days of being executed before his sentence was commuted decades ago amid questions about his guilt was granted parole.

-Giarratano was convicted of the 1979 rape and capital murder of 15-year-old Michelle Kline and the killing of her mother, 44-year-old Toni Kline, in Norfolk.
+The Virginia State Parole Board on Monday approved Joseph Giarratano’s release, The Richmond Times-Dispatch reported .
+Giarratano, now 60, was convicted of the 1979 rape and capital murder of 15-year-old Michelle Kline and the murder of her mother, 44-year-old Toni Kline, in Norfolk.

-In 1991, two days before his scheduled execution, Gov. L. Douglas Wilder commuted his sentence after questions were raised about his guilt.
+In 1991, two days before Giarratano was scheduled to die in the electric chair, Gov. L. Douglas Wilder commuted his sentence.

 Information from: Richmond Times-Dispatch, http://www.richmond.com